 The closing date for application is 31 October of the year before registration.
-Only in special circumstances, at the discretion of the HOD, will a late application be considered.
+Only in special circumstances, at the discretion of the Director of the Centre, will a late application be considered.
 The applicant shall submit, with the application, a CV/portfolio of recent work, a research dissertation proposal, the names and contact details of two referees and seek an interview with the course convener or her representative.